Skip to content

 Font weight

-Check from mock up, add to typography stylesheet.
+Check from the mockup and add to the typography stylesheet.

 Letter-spacing